 This is another game that can be tailored to preschoolers who don’t yet know their letters or numbers.
-You can buy versions that are just shapes, colors or everyday objects (Zingo), or you can just cut out photos of things that fascinate your little one (cars, say, or animals) from catalogs.
+You can buy versions that are just shapes, colours or everyday objects (Zingo), or you can just cut out photos of things that fascinate your little one (cars, say, or animals) from catalogues.
 Kindergarteners on up can play the classic version with letters and numbers.

 I Spy Ready to Read

 Based on the I Spy books, this board game is actually five games in one, and is geared to kids ages 4 to 6.
 You may have to help your pre-reader with the riddles at first.

 Connect Four/Connect 4 Launchers

 Connect Four and Connect 4 Launchers (an updated version of the classic) provide the right type of challenge for your grade-schooler, who’s developmentally ready to become a better strategist, Eis explains.
 Yes, she’s still a sore loser (especially when she plays with you), but she’s also learning what she’ll need to do to win the game next time around.

 Animal Mastermind Towers

 Making and breaking codes appeal to your grade-schooler’s more advanced thinking skills, says Eis.
 Animal Mastermind Towers is a little-kid-friendlier version of the classic for children 5 to 7.